 1. Moraine Lake

-This was absolutely, positively, 100% my favorite part of my trip.
+This was absolutely, positively, 100% my favorite part of visiting Banff National Park.

 Even though it was pretty crummy weather when I went there the first time, this place was still breathtaking.

-If you travel to Banff National Park, Moraine Lake needs to be at the top of your Banff Bucket List.
+If you visit Banff National Park, Moraine Lake needs to be at the top of your Banff Bucket List.
 I mean, just look at those mountains — and that blue water!

 I arrived at Moraine Lake early-ish in the morning, around like 8:30 AM and it wasn’t too crowded with visitors.
 Buses of tourists started to arrive pretty quickly after I got there though.